ellysh/video-game-bots/InGameBots/example.md

 ```
 CMP DWORD PTR DS:[ESI+4], 4
 ```
 Here the comparison between integer of DWORD type at the "ESI + 4" address and value 4 is happened. **ESI** is a source index [CPU register](http://www.eecg.toronto.edu/~amza/www.mindsec.com/files/x86regs.html).
-ESI is always used with combination of the **DS** register.
+ESI is always used in pair with the **DS** register.
 DS register holds a base address of the data segment.
 ESI register equals to "04FC0000" address in our case.
 You can find this value in the upper-right sub-window, which contains current values of all CPU registers.
 It is common practice to hold an object address in the ESI register.
 Let us inspect the disassembled code below the breakpoint line.
 You can see these lines that are started at the "03668DE0" address:
 ```
 MOV EDI,DWORD PTR DS:[ESI+1B8]
 CMP DWORD PTR DS:[ESI+1BC],EDI
 JNE SHORT 03668DFA
 MOV DWORD PTR DS:[ESI+1BC],EBX
 ```
-All these operation looks like a processing fields of the object, where "1B8" and "1BC" values define the offsets of fields from an object's starting address.
+All these operation looks like a processing fields of the object, where "1B8" and "1BC" values define the offsets of fields from the object's starting address.
 If you scroll down this disassembling listing, you will find more operations with object's fields.
 It allows us to conclude that start address of the player character's object equals to ESI register, i.e., 04FC0000.

 We can calculate an offset of the life value from the start address of the character's object:
 ```
 04FC0490 - 04FC0000 = 0x490
 ```
-It is equal to 490 in hexedecimal.
+It is equal to 490 in hexadecimal.
 Next question, how our bot will find a start address of the character's object?
 We have determined, that the owning segment of the object has special "unknown" type.
 Also the segment has 80000 byte size in hex and these flags: `MEM_PRIVATE`, `MEM_COMMIT` and `PAGE_READWRITE`.
-There are a minmum ten other segments that have the same byte size and flags.
+There are a minimum ten other segments that have the same byte size and flags.
 It means, that we cannot find the necessary segment by traversing them.

 Let us see to the first bytes of the character's object:
 ```